Rapyd-Samples/rapyd-flutter-tutorial/README.md

-# Subscription Billing Using Flutter and the Rapys API
+# Subscription Billing Using Flutter and the Rapyd API
 In this tutorial, you will learn how to build a Flutter application that allows for setting up subscription billing using Rapyd.

 ## What do you need to start